CDan14/CB-1/README.md

-# CB-1
+## CB-1
-Comparative Biology - UIS, part 1.
+#Comparative Biology - UIS, part 1.

-Hi everyone, here you have my first repository where we're going to talk about topics what we saw on our Comparative Biology course
+Hi everyone, here you have my first repository where you will find the topics what we saw (with @Fer) on our Comparative Biology course